Long Island Asthma Doctor

 Top-Rated Allergist & Immunologist In New York

 The allergy, asthma, and immunology team of Heart & Health diagnose, treat, and manage immunologic conditions including allergies, asthma, autoimmune diseases, autoinflammatory syndromes, and immunological deficiency syndromes.
-Led by renowned Allergist Dr. Louis E. Guida, Jr., the team at Heart and Health Medical is comprised of board-certified Allergists and Immunology specialists and equipped with the most advanced equipment and facilities in Long Island, New York with four locations in Massapequa, Middle Island, North Babylon, and Plainview.
+Led by renowned Allergist Dr. Louis E. Guida, Jr., the team at Heart and Health Medical is comprised of board-certified Allergists and Immunology specialists and equipped with the most advanced equipment and facilities in Long Island, New York with four locations in Massapequa, Coram, North Babylon, and Plainview.

 Louis E Guida, Jr. MD, FCCP, FAAAAI, FACAAI

 Board Certified in Allergy, Asthma and Immunology, Pediatrics

 Dr. Louis E. Guida Jr. is a renowned Allergy & Immunologist with over 36 years of experience diagnosing, treating, and managing allergies, asthma, and immune disorders for members of the communities of Long Island, New York.
 Dr. Guida was initially awarded his medical degree from St. George’s University School of Medicine.
 He completed his internship and residency in Pediatrics at Monmouth Medical Center, Long Branch, New Jersey.
 He went on to complete two fellowships – Cystic Fibrosis (Adult and Pediatric) and Pediatric Pulmonology at Hahnemann University Hospital in Philadelphia, Pennsylvania, and Adult & Pediatric Allergy / Immunology at Nassau County Medical Center in East Meadow, New York.